-In 1908 two members of the Women's Social and Political Union, Bessie Hatton and Cicely Hamilton formed the Women Writers Suffrage League.
-Later that year the women formed the sister organisation, the Actresses' Franchise League.
+In 1908 Cicely Hamilton, a member of the Women's Social and Political Union, formed the Women Writers Suffrage League.
+Later that year Hamilton formed the sister organisation, the Actresses' Franchise League.
+Its first meeting was on 26th November.
 Elizabeth Robins, another highly successful actress and playwright, also became involved in both organisations.
 So also did the militant suffragette, Kitty Marion.
-Other actresses who joined included Winifred Mayo, Sime Seruya, Edith Craig, Inez Bensusan, Ellen Terry, Lillah McCarthy, Sybil Thorndike, Vera Holme, Lena Ashwell, Christabel Marshall, Lily Langtry and Nina Boucicault.
+Other actresses who joined included Winifred Mayo, Sime Seruya, Edith Craig, Alice Chapin, Inez Bensusan, Ellen Terry, Lillah McCarthy, Sybil Thorndike, Vera Holme, Lena Ashwell, Christabel Marshall, Lily Langtry and Nina Boucicault.

-The first meeting of the Actresses' Franchise League took place at the Criterion Restaurant at Piccadilly Circus.
+The first meeting of the Actresses' Franchise League on 26th November 1908 took place at the Criterion Restaurant at Piccadilly Circus.
 The AFL was open to anyone involved in the theatrical profession and its aim was to work for women's enfranchisement by educational methods, selling suffrage literature and staging propaganda plays.
 The AFL neither supported nor condemned militancy.

 Inez Bensusan oversaw the writing, collection and publication of Actress Franchise League plays.
 Pro-suffragette plays written by members of the Women Writers Suffrage League and performed by the Actresses' Franchise League included the play How the Vote was Won a play co-written by Christabel Marshall and Cicely Hamilton.
 Other popular plays included Votes for Women by Elizabeth Robins and Hamilton's A Pageant of Great Women.
 Membership of the AFL reached 550 by 1911.